AlexandraBaier/deepsysid/README.md

 ### Configuration

-The JSON configuration file is used to set hyperparameters for any model in the `multistep_sysid` package.
+The JSON configuration file is used to set hyperparameters for any model in the `deepsysid` package.
 The JSON file has the following format:
 ```json
 {